Toddlers Eat the Darnedest Things

 1 box shelf-stable potato gnocchi

-1 tbsp butter 1/4 cup -ish milk
+1/4 cup -ish milk

 1-2 cloves garlic, minced (or 1/2 tsp garlic powder)